kevinluna1/kevinluna1.github.io/_talks/2020-01_talk_paper.md

 type: "Conference Paper"
 permalink: /talks/2020-01_talk_paper
 venue: "AIAA SciTech 2020"
-date: 2020-01-06
+date: 2020-01-05
-location: "Orlando FL, USA"
+venue: 'AIAA ARC'
 ---

-Conference paper will be published on the date of the AIAA scitech meeting.
+The conference paper will be published on the start date of the AIAA SciTech meeting.